The best budget electric bikes offer an affordable route into the world of assisted cycling.

 The MiRider One has a rear-hub motor and a battery enclosed in the front half of the folding magnesium alloy frame.
 Although you only get a single speed, the motor assist still enables you to zip along, with a Boost button to add extra power when needed.

 Claimed range is up to 35 miles, but it’s easy to carry the diminutive charger along with you if you do need a top-up.
-With rear suspension built in, disc brakes and mudguards included, the MiRider One is well-specced and folds really easily too.
+With rear suspension, disc brakes and mudguards included, the MiRider One is well-specced and folds really easily too.

 - £1,899 as tested